ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 ---
 slug: /en/getting-started/example-datasets/github
-sidebar_label: Github Repo Analysis
+sidebar_label: GitHub Repo Analysis
-description: Analyze the ClickHouse Github repo or any repository of your choosing
+description: Analyze the ClickHouse GitHub repo or any repository of your choosing
 ---

 # ClickHouse GitHub data